Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 2“Do you see all these things?” he asked.
 “I tell you the truth, not one stone here will be left on another, every one will be thrown down.”

 Fulfilled!
-Matthew 24:2 Commentary: In A.D.
+A Realized Eschatological View and Preterist Commentary of Matthew 24:2: In A.D.
 70 the Romans Destroyed the Temple literally leaving no Stone on Another.Jesus delivers a similar oracle in Luke 19:42-44.
 In these three verses, Jesus wept over Jerusalem saying:

 If you, even you, had known on this day what would bring you peace—but now it is hidden from your eyes.
 The days will come upon you when your enemies will build an embankment against you and encircle you and hem you in on every side.
 They will dash you to the ground, you and your children within your walls.
 They will not leave one stone on another, because you did not recognize the time of God’s coming to you.